ably/ably-js/docs/react.md

 When using the Ably react hooks, your Ably client may encounter a variety of errors, for example if it doesn't have permissions to attach to a channel it may encounter a channel error, or if it loses connection from the Ably network it may encounter a connection error.

-To allow you to handle these errors, the `useChannel` and `usePresence` hooks return connection and channel errors so that you can react to them in your components:
+To allow you to handle these errors, the `useChannel`, `usePresence` and `usePresenceListener` hooks return connection and channel errors so that you can react to them in your components:

 ```jsx
 const { connectionError, channelError } = useChannel('my_channel', messageHandler);